johneastman/boomerang_go/docs/syntax.md

   }
 };
 ```
+The block statement associated with the case matching the `when` expression is returned (see [Block Statements](#block-statements) for more information).

-When expressions act as both `if-else if-else` and `switch` statements, depending on how they are implemented.
-Below are some examples
+`when` expressions act as both "if-'else if'-else" and switch statements, depending on how they are implemented (although in Boomerang, `when` is an expression and can return a value).
+When the implementation acts as a switch statement, a value is provided after `when` and the `is` keyword denotes each case; for example:
 ```
-# switch
 num = 0;
 when num {
   is 0 { ... }